alt-magick/Mage-The-Ascension/README.md

 #### Difficulty

-* The difficulty for casting magic is the level of the sphere you are using.
+* The difficulty for casting magic is determined by the Storyteller.
 Add +1 for Vulgar magic, if there are no witnesses.
 Add another +1 if a Sleeper witnesses it.